-- 1. Pupils are expected to be on time at the bus stops. - 2.
+- 1. Pupils are expected to be at their bus stop 10 minutes before assigned pick up time. - 2.
 Pupils should observe proper respect and care of property while waiting for the bus. - 3.
 Pupils should stay off the road as far as possible and wait until the bus stops completely before approaching it for boarding.

 - 4. Pupils will be assigned seats when necessary, and seating shall be three to a seat when additional space is needed. - 5.
 Students should not bring objects onto the bus that cannot be safely carried on their laps.
 Items such as large musical instruments, drums, street hockey sticks, balloons, baseball bats, etc. will not be transported. - 6.
 Pupils should not place books, bags, lunch bags, etc. in the aisle of the bus. - 7.
 Pupils must not carry weapons, water pistols, dangerous articles, or live animals onto the bus. - 8.
 Pupils may not consume food, drink, drugs, or tobacco on the bus. - 9.
 Pupils should refrain from loud talking and making unnecessary noise.
-No radios, etc., should be carried on to the bus.
-Personal listening devices (e.g. iPods, MP3 players) are permitted. - 10.
+Radios or speakers are not permitted on to the bus.
+Only personal listening devices (cell phones, iPods, etc.) are permitted.
+Students cannot use these devices without earbuds. - 10.
 Pupils must refrain from vulgar, profane, or argumentative talk. - 11.
 Pupils are not to open windows without permission.
 Arms or other parts of the body are not to be placed outside of the windows. - 12.
 Pupils are to be seated before the bus starts and to remain seated until the bus stops. - 13.
 Pupils should always cross the street in front of the bus. - 14.
 Pupils are to move away from the bus stop quickly after leaving the bus. - 15.
 Pupils are to ride assigned buses at all times unless written permission is obtained from a building principal. - 16.
 Pupils are to remain in the bus if it stalls or stops.
 If an emergency evacuation is required, the driver will direct pupils to safety.